filakhtov/gentoo-use-docs/media-gfx/gthumb.md

 This flag can be safely disabled, if there is no need to open HEIF images with gThumb.

-### http
-This flag only works together with the `json` and `webkit` flags.
-Pass the `-Dwebservices=true` option to the configure script.
-Use the `libsoup` library to handle HTTP(S) connections for various web service plugins, such as Upload to Facebook, Flickr, Picasa, etc.

-This flag can be safely disabled if there is no need to upload images to web services.

 ### jpegxl
 Pass the `-Dlibjxl=true` option to the Meson build script.
 Use the `libjxl` library to enable support for JPEG XL (`.jxl`) - the next generation image coding standard.